WyTiKu/ITGS/REPORT.md

 ## SECTION 1 - Making a Blender Model From A Heightmap

-### PREPARE BLENDER BY:
+### PREPARE THE PROJECT BY:

  1. Opening Blender 2.79

  2. Deleting the existing cube in the 3D viewport by right-clicking it, pressing Delete or X to open the Delete menu, and select Delete.

+ 3. Deleting the existing lamp in the 3D viewport by right-clicking it, pressing Delete or X to open the Delete menu, and select Delete.

- 3. Having the heightmap picture available on the computer
+ 4. Having the heightmap picture and Logo Picture available on the computer

 ### MAKE THE BLENDER MODEL:
    1. Press **SHIFT+A** to open the Add menu